 I’ve spent the last 2 years asking myself that same question.

-Because I wanted answers, I read a ton of literature on the keto diet, watched many videos and documentaries, and eventually invested in a course to obtain my Keto Coach Certification.
+Because I wanted answers, I read a ton of literature on macros on keto and the keto diet, watched many videos and documentaries, and eventually invested in a course to obtain my Keto Coach Certification.

 I became fascinated with the science behind the keto diet, and as a result, my understanding and methodology of the keto diet have greatly evolved in the last two years.